The Overconfidence Effect

 About the Author

-Rich Baron is a Master Certified Intelligent Leadership Executive Coach with over 25 years of operational management and executive level leadership experience.
+Rich Baron is a Master Certified Intelligent Leadership Executive Coach and CEO of BRL Leadvisor, Inc., with over 25 years of operational management and executive level leadership experience.
 Along with his coaching partner, Maikel Bailey, they bring over 50 years of executive coaching and leadership experience to the table.